 Privately receive abortion information at home with our new remote consultation.
 Call, text, or schedule a confidential information appointment online.

 If you’re considering an abortion for your unexpected pregnancy and want to learn more, we can help.
-Because abortion is a serious medical procedure, it’s important to spend time researching your options so you’re fully informed about all of the risks and potential side effects.
+Because this option is a serious medical procedure, it’s important to spend time researching your options so you’re fully informed about all of the risks and potential side effects.

 We offer personalized care to help you navigate these decisions in the Chicago area.

 There are two categories of abortions: medical and surgical.

 A medical (or medication) abortion, commonly referred to as the “abortion pill,” involves taking a series of two pills to end and then expel the pregnancy.
 The first pill is often taken at the doctor’s office, and the second pill is typically taken at home at least 24 hours later.
 Medical abortions can be used up to the first ten weeks of pregnancy.

-While the abortion pill is only FDA-approved up to the first ten weeks of pregnancy, surgical abortion does not have the same restrictions.
+While the abortion pill is only FDA-approved up to the first ten weeks of pregnancy, surgical abortions do not have the same restrictions.
 Depending on how far along you are, there are different procedures, but all involve a surgical procedure to end the pregnancy.